kermaniro/Kermaniro/README.md

 status   = Open to new projects 🚀
 ```

 I'm a **Linux sysadmin**, **developer**, and **AI tinkerer** from Québec.
-I build, run, and troubleshoot things — Minecraft plugins, full-stack server infrastructure, and increasingly the AI tooling around them.
+I build, run, and troubleshoot things, coding Minecraft plugins, full-stack server infrastructure, and increasingly the AI tooling around them.
 Past life: lead dev on **HytaleHQ**, a Hytale community running on custom plugins, Docker + Pterodactyl, and everything in between.

 These days I'm deep in **self-hosted AI** (local LLMs via Ollama, MCP server integrations with Claude Desktop and Claude Code), running my own **homelab** on Docker + Caddy + Tailscale, and taking freelance work around **VPS configuration**, **plugin dev**, and **Linux sysadmin**.